twhittock/avatto_me167/README.md

 Created by @raketenemo - for the history of the converter please see https://github.com/Koenkk/zigbee2mqtt/issues/13727

+This repository should be redundant when Koenkk/zigbee-herdsman-converters#5081 is released

 ## Installation (Zigbee2mqtt stand-alone)

 Please see https://www.zigbee2mqtt.io/guide/configuration/more-config-options.html#external-converters for how to install the external converter.